ncatlab/nlab-content/pages/2/2/1/1/1122/content.md

 =--

-# Contents
+#Contents#
 * table of contents
 {:toc}

-##Idea
+## Idea

 Much has been said about **inverting a class of morphisms** in a category (see [[localization]]), and there are many different settings in which one wants to, and can, do this.
 Homotopical algebra is largely concerned with how to compute the [[homotopy category]] so it is locally small.
 One the other hand, we have [[simplicial localization]] which retains all the homotopy information and returns an $(\infty,1)$-category.

 If we have a 2-category with a notion of weak equivalence, one could localize the underlying 1-category in a way hopefully compatible with the 2-arrows, or extend the result fully into the 2-dimensional setting.
-In general this will require bicategories, and is the subject of the paper [Etendues and stacks as bicategories of fractions](Pronk96) by [[Dorette Pronk]].
+In general this will require bicategories, and is the subject of [Pronk 96](#Pronk96).

-#Definition#
+## Definition

 Let $B$ be a  [[bicategory]] with a class $W$ of 1-[[morphism|cells]]. $W$ is said to **admit a right calculus of fractions** if it satisfies the following conditions